UBC-Solar/sunlink/README.md

 | `sudo docker exec -it <CONTAINER_NAME> /bin/bash` | Starts a shell instance inside `<CONTAINER_NAME>`.                                                                                       |
 | `sudo docker system df`                           | Shows docker disk usage (includes containers, images, volumes, etc.).
 Useful when checking how much space the InfluxDB volume is taking. |

-### Finishing environment set-up
+### Setup Script Explanation: API tokens

-On startup, the InfluxDB container binds to port 8086, the Grafana container binds to port 3000, and the parser container binds to port 5000.
+The script will run the docker contianers which results in the InfluxDB container binding to port 8086, the Grafana container binding to port 3000, and the parser container binding to port 5000.

-This means that once the cluster is up and running, you should be able to access InfluxDB, Grafana, and the parser at `http://localhost:8086`, `http://localhost:3000`, and `http://localhost:5000` respectively.
+As such you should be able to access InfluxDB, Grafana, and the parser at `http://localhost:8086`, `http://localhost:3000`, and `http://localhost:5000` respectively.

-Now we can generate the missing API tokens we left out of our `.env` file from before:
+The script will also prompt you to enter in the API tokens for Grafana and InfluxDB by asking you to:

--   Go to the InfluxDB URL and login to the InfluxDB web application with the admin username and password you specified in your `.env` file.
+-   Go to the Grafana URL and login to the Grafana web application with the admin username and password you specified in the script.
+Create a new service account and create an API token under this service account.
+This token, upon inputting it to the script, will be used the value for the `GRAFANA_TOKEN` key in your `.env` file.

+-   Go to the InfluxDB URL and login to the InfluxDB web application with the admin username and password you specified in the script.
 Generate a new API token.
-This token should be used as the value for the `INFLUX_TOKEN` key in your `.env` file.

--   Go to the Grafana URL and login to the Grafana web application with the admin username and password you specified in your `.env` file.
-Create a new service account and create an API token under this service account.
-This token should be used as the value for the `GRAFANA_TOKEN` key in your `.env` file.
+This token, upon inputting it to the script, will be used as the value for the `INFLUX_TOKEN` key in your `.env` file.

 Both the [InfluxDB API docs](https://docs.influxdata.com/influxdb/v2.7/security/tokens/#Copyright) and [Grafana API docs](https://grafana.com/docs/grafana/latest/administration/service-accounts/) provide detailed guides on how to create API tokens for each platform.

 > **NOTE:** both the InfluxDB and Grafana token need to be given write access since the telemetry link uses them to write data to the InfluxDB bucket and the Grafana Live endpoint. **Ensure that the Grafana token has admin access since live-streaming data will not work otherwise**.

-Once you've filled in all the fields in your `.env` file, you can restart the cluster with:
+Once you enter these values into the script it will run the following to restart the telemetry cluster:

 ```bash
 sudo docker compose stop